cameronjamesw/american-history-quiz/README.md

 - The target audience of the Star Spangled Quiz are mainly history students and quiz-enthusiasts, as well as the members of the general public who enjoy engaging in the odd quiz from time to time.

-- With the demand for pub quizzes rising throughout the country, a website where the challenger can cycle through 3 different levels of difficulty surrounding the same topic would be highly welcomed.
+- With the demand for pub quizzes rising throughout the country, a website where the challenger can cycle through a plathora of questions ranging in difficulty is sure to be highly welcomed.

 # Deployment & Local Development